SaraSwifti/NodeMD/Develop/README.md

   Be sure to install all npm packages as described in the JSON folder.
   For anyone who is writing code and including a README file.
   MIT
-  None done yet, that’s next week’s homework
+  None yet, That's next week's homework.

   # Installation Instructions
   Be sure to install all npm packages as described in the JSON folder.